bigcommerce/dev-docs/docs/api-docs/store-logs/store-logs.md

 ## Get store logs

 Send a request to the [Get system logs](/api-reference/store-management/store-logs/system-logs/get-system-logs) endpoint.
-The API returns 20 entries with the earliest timestamp.
-The response orders the entries from the earliest to latest timestamp.
+The API responds with the earliest 20 entries.
+The response orders the entries chronologically, from earliest to latest.

 ### Filter by log ID

 To filter the entries by log ID, pass a comma-separated list of log IDs to the `id:in` query parameter.

-Below is an example of how to use a GET request to retrieve entries by log ID:
+The following example retrieves entries by log ID:

 <!--
 type: tab